Hugo von Pohl: Early career

 Hugo von Pohl was born in Breslau, Prussian Silesia, on 25 August 1855.
 He entered the Kaiserliche Marine (Imperial Navy) as a cadet in April 1872.
 At the age of 24, Pohl was promoted and given command of the sailing corvette SMS Carola.
 In the 1880s, he served with then-Korvettenkapitän Alfred von Tirpitz in his so-called "Torpedo Gang", which advocated a greater emphasis on torpedo boats in the German fleet.
 Pohl took command of the spar torpedo vessel Ulan, an early, experimental torpedo boat, in 1882.
 Two years later, in late September 1884, he was involved in an experiment with new torpedo boat designs from Schichau, Thornycroft, AG Vulcan, and AG Weser; Pohl commanded one of the Schichau boats.
 During the exercises, Pohl's boat collided with the boat commanded by August von Heeringen.
-The former's boat sprung a leak, while the latter's rudder was damaged, but both safely returned to port.
+The former's boat sprang a leak, while the latter's rudder was damaged, but both safely returned to port.

 By the 1890s, Pohl had been transferred to the Reichsmarineamt (Imperial Navy Office), where he would again work with Tirpitz after the latter was appointed as the State Secretary of the Navy.
 In 1900, Pohl was assigned to the fleet that was sent to China to help suppress the Boxer Uprising.
 While in China, he commanded the protected cruiser SMS Hansa, which bombarded the Taku Forts.
 In May of that year, Pohl was promoted to Korvettenkapitän.
 He was promoted to the rank of Konteradmiral in 1906.
 Thereafter he served as the commander of the reconnaissance forces of the German fleet.
 Pohl was promoted again, to Vizeadmiral, in January 1913.
 That year, he was elevated to the nobility and, in April, became the Chief of the Admiralty Staff, a position he would hold for two years.

 As Chief of the Admiralty Staff, Pohl was involved in the German deliberations during the July Crisis in the aftermath of the assassination of Archduke Franz Ferdinand by Serbian terrorists the previous month.
 Pohl, Helmuth von Moltke, the Chief of the German General Staff, and Theobald von Bethmann Hollweg, the Chancellor, met the Kaiser after the monarch returned from a cruise to Norway with the bulk of the High Seas Fleet.
 Pohl and the others were present at several meetings with the Kaiser, which ultimately produced the "blank check" Wilhelm II extended to Austria-Hungary; this decision ultimately helped to push Europe into the First World War by the end of the month.